 He let’s out his opinion when he is not happy with something.
 Nathaniel also checks around to see what he can play with.
 He pushes my hand away when he does not want me to do something.

 I subconsciously think to myself What am I doing?
 Am I doing it right?
 Am I a good mother?
 Is my baby ok, fed, loved, growing well, gaining weight, meeting milestones and more for his age, safe, dressed, clean, happy, satisfied?

-You know when they say motherly instinct comes along with the glorious birth of your baby.
+You know when they say motherly instinct, first time mother comes along with the glorious birth of your baby.